Bicycle Parking Planning Criteria:

 A growing number of cities, including the cities of Santa Cruz and Palo Alto, have bike parking ordinances that are ties to their car parking ordinances.

 The city of Santa Cruz and the Santa Cruz County Regional Transportation Commission (SCCRTC) has been fairly successful in getting bike racks and lockers installed in various places around the community.
 Something like 1000-3000 bike positions have been funded and installed (mainly from ISTEA and air pollution control funds).
 Seattle WA has installed 1600 bicycle racks intended for short-term parking in commercial areas.
 (SCCRTC a list of acceptable low-cost racks and installation guidelines.)

 Various mechanisms can be used for determining where to put the racks.
 Almost all the ones that are sited with bicyclist input are in heavy use.
 It is more likely that those sited for political consideration will be under used.
-Sighting bicycle parking doesn't have to be scientific.
+Selecting the location for bicycle parking should be based on data, but isn't over scientific.
 Some of the best determinants for sighting bike parking are:

 After the general location has been selected there are additional decision as to the exact location, style of rack and number of parking places to provide.

 More "scientific" criteria may be useful for determining exactly what kind of bicycle parking device to install and exactly where.